CFBSD-Summer2020/HW05/HW05_Xingruo_Zhang.md

 ![](HW05_Xingruo_Zhang_files/figure-markdown_github/unnamed-chunk-5-1.png)

-`Answer`: Haematopietic and lymphoid tissue cancer has the lowest AUC.
+`Answer`: Haematopietic and lymphoid tissue cancer has the lowest AUC values to the compound "vorinostat".

 -   Which compound is the prostate cancer cell line 22RV1 most sensitive to?
 (For 22RV1, which compound has the lowest AUC value?)